verilab/veripress-themes/README.md

 ## Third-party Themes?

-VeriPress's theme management command also allows you to install third-party themes on GitHub.
-For example you want to install a theme in the GitHub repo `someone/the-theme`, you can just run the following command:
+VeriPress's theme management sub-command also allows you to install third-party themes on GitHub.
+For example if you want to install a theme in the GitHub repo `someone/the-theme`, you can just run the following command:

 ```sh
 veripress theme install someone/the-theme
 ```

-By default the repo's name will be used as the theme name in your local, which is `the-theme` in this example.
+By default the repo's name will be used as the theme name in your local, which is `the-theme` in this case.
 If you want a custom name, run the following:

 ```sh
 veripress theme install someone/the-theme --name name-you-want